netceteragroup/hibiscus/README.md

 # Hibiscus - The Style Guide and Pattern Library Tool for Magnolia CMS

 ## Status
-> Hibiscus is not maintained anymore and thus archived
+Hibiscus is not maintained anymore and thus archived

+## Quotes
 "Creating a style guide that is perfectly in sync with the production environment is the Holy Grail."
 [Brad Frost](http://bradfrost.com/blog/post/style-guide-best-practices/)